abda11ah/sercov/README.md

 The name `serencp` is a play on words:
 - `seren` - Serenity / Serial
 - `cp` - MCP (Model Context Protocol)

+## Feel free to contribute

+i still can't see output notifications on Opencode, the LLM still have to poll using the read tool to get output.
+Maybe Opencode does not support them correvtly or maybe i'm doing something wrong.
+Since it's a really complex script, your help / pull requests are much appreciated !